Spiced Crockpot Sangria

 This liquid foundation will infuse with the spices and fruit over the next couple of hours, developing deep, complex flavors.

-Step 3: Add Spices and Initial Fruit
+Step 3: Submerge Spices and Orchard Fruit

 • sangria base from Step 2